-A pension scheme may occasionally have a surplus of funds - for example when a scheme is winding up and has more assets than are needed to secure members' benefits.
-In this instance the surplus funds can be returned to the Company.
+A pension scheme may occasionally have more funds than needed - for example when a scheme is winding up and has more assets than are needed to secure members' benefits.
+In this instance the excess funds can be returned to the Company.
 There has not been any payment to the Company out of the Scheme's funds since the date of the previous statement.
 We are not expecting to be in a position where this occurs in the immediate future.